max-hoffman/maxh/content/posts/lambda-mr/index.md

 ## What problems to Spark and Map Reduce solve?

 Was Spark the next generation of MapReduce?
 Do they solve the same problem?
-Is Spark is quick and failure-prone, while MapReduce is slow and reliable?
+Is Spark quick and failure-prone, while MapReduce is slow and reliable?

 To play devil's advocate, I think MapReduce was the right abstraction for the wrong problem.
 There are several reasons why Spark is easier on developers than MapReduce, but at their core both attempted to solve the problem of data ETL at scale.
-Why Spark is different, and I think outcompeted
-MapReduce, is that Spark is better tailored for actually doing data transformations.
+Why Spark is different, and I think outcompeted MapReduce, is that Spark is better tailored for actually doing data transformations.
 The Spark model is faster, easier to write, and offers more features; MapReduce provides limited functionality, slower performance and agonizingly boilerplate code.
 Spark chose